-- Use CSUN's encrypted wireless network by connecting to 'csun_wpa2' instead of 'csun'.
+- Use CSUN's encrypted wireless 'eduroam' network when connecting to campus Wi-Fi

 Need Help with Information Security?